 It’s been almost a year since our third and last child graduated from high school.
 Looking in the rear view mirror, I can see now that during those years our kids were in high school, we steered right into several bumps in the road that we could have avoided.
 Parenting mistakes are inevitable.
 But here are my top four parenting mistakes I made.
 I share them so that you don’t have to repeat them.

-1. Peer Pressure.
 I wish I had dealt with peer pressure better—that is, the pressure that we as adults felt from other parents.
 Most especially, with the college admissions race.
-From about sophomore year to senior year, it seems like every conversation I had at an athletic event or a school meeting ended up being about college—where they were visiting, how Brock was applying to Dartmouth, Princeton AND Stanford, how Jack was being recruited for football by several schools, and how many applications Gina was submitting.
+From about sophomore year to senior year, it seems like every conversation I had at an athletic event or a school meeting ended up being about college—where they were visiting, how Brock was applying to Dartmouth, Princeton, AND Stanford, how Jack was being recruited for football by several schools, and how many applications Gina was submitting.

-By the time our third child was applying to college, it was much easier to be Zen-like about college: everyone has their own path, and everyone should do they think is right for their student and their family.
+By the time our third child was applying to college, it was much easier to be Zen-like about college; everyone has their own path, and everyone should do what they think is right for their student and their family.
 It doesn’t matter what anyone else is doing—the only person that matters is your son or daughter.
 The rest is just white noise I should’ve blocked out.

-I’m proud to say that today we have three college students who are well-adjusted, well-prepared, and self-sufficient young adults.
-In spite of everything we did in high school to delay that.
+I’m proud to say that today we have three college students who are well-adjusted, well-prepared, and self-sufficient young adults in spite of every parenting mistake I made in high school to delay that.